eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 In general, we might want to exclude anything machine-specific or non-hermetic from the cache key when possible.

+#### granularity issues

+Cache invalidation is latency-tradeoff-hard.
+If the `compile` task generates 100 `.class` files, and `packageBin` creates a `.jar`, cache invalidation of `compile` task then incurs 100 file read for a disk cache, and 100 file download for a remote cache.
+Given that a JAR file can approximate `.class` files, we should consider using JAR files for `compile` to reduce the file download chattiness.

 ### case study: packageBin task

-In sbt, the `pacakgeBin` task creates a JAR file.
+The `pacakgeBin` task creates the JAR file of the class files.
 In general `package*` family of tasks are created using [`packageTaskSettings` and `packageTask` functions](https://github.com/sbt/sbt/blob/v1.9.7/main/src/main/scala/sbt/Defaults.scala#L1848-L1871) and [`Package` object](https://github.com/sbt/sbt/blob/v1.9.7/main-actions/src/main/scala/sbt/Package.scala).
 We can try turning `packageBin` into a cached task.

 First we need to make `PackageOption` serializable.
 I turned it into an enum, implemented `JsonFormat` for each cases, and then defined an union: